Gaya/clevernode/source/react-developer/index.md

 > Are you looking for an **experienced React Developer**?
 Look no further.
 I've been doing React since 2015, and JavaScript since 2007.

-React is a very popular framework for building **web applications**, statically generated websites, mobile apps, and working with **headless CMS', blogs, or e-commerce**.
+React is a very popular framework for building **web applications**, statically generated websites, mobile apps, and working with **headless CMSes, blogs, or e-commerce**.

 **I have a ton of experience with the framework** and can help you with the problem at hand.